yusaf/fragment-forms/README.md

 }
 ```

-The always prefix will include all prefixed properties on direct ancestors in the fragment when prefixed with `_$`. \
+The always prefix works for all direct ancestors too! \
-It is also possible to include entire arrays by prefixing the square brackets like `_$[index]` \
+And, it is also possible to include entire arrays by prefixing the square brackets like `_$[index]` \

-e.g. also added hidden input `"_$parentId"`  that is on a direct ancestor of the children
+e.g. let's also add a  hidden input with the name `"_$parentId"`.

 ```html
 <form method="POST">